obinnadanil/Job_AI_Application_Tracker/README.md

 # AI-Powered Job Application Tracker

-This project is a web application designed to help users track and manage their job applications.
-It includes features such as storing resume data, providing feedback on resumes, managing job application statuses, and more.
+This project is a web application designed to help users track and manage simulated job applications.
+It includes features such as storing resume data, providing feedback on resumes,job recommentaions based on enetred user skills using remotive REST API, managing job application statuses, and more.
 The application is split into two parts: a frontend built with Next.js and a backend built with Node.js and Express.

 ## Live Demo
 - **Frontend (Deployed on Vercel)**: [Job AI Tracker Frontend](https://job-ai-tracker-frontend.vercel.app)